Saifkadhim/TrustedLogos-AI/README.md

 ## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/trustedlogos-website.git`
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Make your changes and commit: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+5. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+6. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Add tests for new features when applicable
+- Update documentation as needed
+- Ensure all tests pass before submitting PR

 ## License